-Expressions of Interest for the Scholarship are now closed for 2020.
+Applications for the John Hall Rowing Scholarship are now closed for 2023.

-The John Hall Rowing Scholarship will support student-athletes striving to balance a competitive rowing pathway with their studies.
+The John Hall Rowing Scholarship supports student-athletes striving to balance a competitive rowing pathway with their studies.
 Successful scholarship applicants will be emerging or talented rowers with a desire to continue rowing competitively at the Melbourne University Boat Club while studying at the University of Melbourne.

 - Emerging or talented rowers with the Melbourne University Boat Club (MUBC)